plusls/oh-my-minecraft-client/README_EN.md

 Make Minecraft Client Great Again!

 ## Description
 Oh My Minecraft Client is a client-side mod, which helps you manage your hands.
-It's written for only Fabric loader.
+The mod is written for the Fabric Loader.

 ## NOTE: My Minecraft Client also requires the MaLiLib library mod by masady:
 https://www.curseforge.com/minecraft/mc-mods/malilib

 The default hotkey to open the in-game config GUI is O + C

-## Feature
+## Features

 ### Disable Break Scaffolding

-Player can only break the scaffolding with the items in **breakScaffoldingWhiteList**.
+You can break the scaffolding with the items in **breakScaffoldingWhiteList**.

 ### Disable Move Down In Scaffolding

-Player can only move down in scaffolding when the item of **moveDownInScaffoldingWhiteList** in hand
+You can move down in scaffolding when the item of **moveDownInScaffoldingWhiteList** in your hand.

-### Forced break cooling
+### Forced Break Cooling

-Players will have a 5gt cooldown after breaking the block instantaneously, which prevent you from accidentally destroying components in Haste 2 effect.
+Players will have a 5GT cooldown after breaking the block instantaneously, which will prevent you from accidentally destroying components with the Haste 2 effect.

-### Highlight lava source
+### Highlight Lava Sources

-Lava source will be highlighted with a special textures.
+Any lava source will be highlighted with a special texture.

 It looks like: